biplobmanna/biplobmanna.github.io/_posts/2022-08-21-modifying-battery-charge-threshold-on-my-asus-laptop-running-kde.md

 ### Automatically set the threshold on boot

-In order to automaticall change the threshold on boot, let's create a `systemd` service.
+In order to automatically change the threshold on boot, let's create a `systemd` service.

 ```bash
 sudo touch /etc/systemd/system/battery-charge-threshold.service